sshane/op-speed-controller-app/INSTRUCTIONS.md

       self.v_cruise_pcm = float(speed.read())
       ```

-      Ensure the formatting is correct when you paste it, there should be no extra or missing indents, else it will not compile correctly.
+      Ensure the formatting is correct when you paste it, there should be no extra or missing indents.
 Then you simply `put` the file back with `sftp` and `reboot` with `ssh`.
 The full code section should look like this:

       ```python
         self.steer_torque_motor = cp.vl["STEER_TORQUE_SENSOR"]['STEER_TORQUE_EPS']